chrisdutz/virtual-factory/robot-arm/README.md

 Whenever the PLC is started, we need to ensure the arm is initialized, by moving it to the home position.

 ![Initialization](images/initialization.png "Initialization")

+So when starting, all markers are set to 0, so on first execution of the ladder logic, `M90` is `false`, and I'm therefore setting it to `true`, but at the same time, I'm also setting `M91` to true, which indicates: We're initializing.
+This ensures that we trigger initialization only once on startup and this is done automatically.

+In the `Network` `N002` you can then see:

+- As long as we're still initializing (`M91` is `true`) and we haven't reached the vertical top reference switch position, set `M0` to true.
+- As soon as the top reference switch is pressed, turn off `M0`
+- Now we're in the row below, as `X3` will stay `true` and here we repeat the same procedure: As long as the horizontal reference switch is not pressed (`true` ... this is when the arm is completely retracted), turn on the `M2` motor and turn it off as soon as we reach the reference position.
+- Last not least, turn the robot arm clockwise till we reach the rotational reference position (`X11`).
+- As soon as we've also reached the rotational reference position, reset the initialization marker `M91`.
+- The system is finished initializing.

+NOTE: I have read that it's not good to use "set" and "reset" of coils, I would be happy for some feedback on how to do it without.
+WinProLadder is constantly giving out warnings that two ladders are referencing the same coil.

 ## Positions